Renlikesmoon/Renlikesmoon/README.md

 ![GitHub User's stars](https://img.shields.io/github/stars/Renlikesmoon?style=social)

 **Renlikesmoon:**
-Hi There!, my name is Darren.
+Hi There!, my name is Darren as Ren Aldridge.
 I was a Newbie Backend Developer from Indonesia..
 Nice to meet y'all...

 I am known as a WhatsApp bot staff, namely the Hazakura bot or previously known as the Volks bot.
 I'm here working as **Lead Developer of HazakuraComp**, My job is to fix problems related to bot handling.